Cyber insurance requirements for Microsoft 365

 Patching and vulnerabilities

 Timely patching of known-exploited vulnerabilities is a standard requirement.
-Siemserva reports missing patches and CVEs ranked by CISA KEV and EPSS, with the evidence.
+Senserva reports missing patches and CVEs ranked by CISA KEV and EPSS, with the evidence.
 See CVE and patch management.

 Privileged access

 Insurers ask how admin access is limited and protected.
-Siemserva surfaces standing Global Administrators, role assignments, and PIM eligibility, so least privilege is something you can show.
+Senserva surfaces standing Global Administrators, role assignments, and PIM eligibility, so least privilege is something you can show.

 Logging and monitoring

 Coverage often depends on having logging on and watched.
-Siemserva confirms unified audit log health and analyzes sign-in, directory, and provisioning logs.
+Senserva confirms unified audit log health and analyzes sign-in, directory, and provisioning logs.
 See log analysis.

 Email security

 Phishing is the top claim driver.
-Siemserva checks anti-phishing, anti-malware, anti-spam, and Safe Links protection across Exchange Online.
+Senserva checks anti-phishing, anti-malware, anti-spam, and Safe Links protection across Exchange Online.

 Endpoint and device posture

 Insurers ask about endpoint protection and device hygiene.
-Siemserva reports Intune compliance, BitLocker, attack surface reduction, antivirus, and firewall posture.
+Senserva reports Intune compliance, BitLocker, attack surface reduction, antivirus, and firewall posture.
 It reports your Defender state; it is not itself an EDR.

 Evidence when it counts